Don't Text & Drive and other driving safety initiatives

-Parkview is working to improve statistics through community outreach programs such as Don't Text & Drive, Teen Driver Safety, Share the Road and other iniiatives.
+Parkview is working to improve statistics through community outreach programs such as Don't Text & Drive, Teen Driver Safety, Share the Road and other initiatives.

 Don’t Text & Drive

-Parkview Trauma Centers have focused strongly on the issue of texting and driving.
 Our Don't Text & Drive program has become well known in many states and countries.
 Fort Wayne and other communities have embraced our campaign to get people to put down the mobile device while driving.
-Thousands of teens have heard first-hand accounts from family members who lost loved ones to texting behind the wheel, and they’ve taken the pledge not to text and drive.
+Thousands of Americans have heard first-hand accounts from individuals who lost loved ones to texting behind the wheel, and they’ve taken the pledge not to text and drive.

 Motor vehicle crashes are the number one cause of death among American teens.
 Statistics show that 11 percent of all drivers ages 15-19 involved in fatal crashes were reported as being distracted at the time of the crash.
 This age group has the largest percentage of distracted drivers.